putmetorestimnotyourstosave/putmetorestimnotyourstosave/README.md

 <img width="599" height="284" alt="Image" src="https://github.com/user-attachments/assets/dfc418d9-55d1-43d8-82fe-ab248061a1e2" />

-## , , # :: ︶︶ ✧ — ₊˚.🌹⋆⁺₊ boo ' ! .
+## , , # :: ︶︶ ✧ — ₊˚.🌹⋆⁺₊ ˚₊‧꒰ა Ი⑅𐑼 ໒꒱ ‧₊˚ ' ! .

-# ⊹ ࣪ ˖ hi ! i'm jay, 19 years old and i go by she/her. i am a vanny fictkin, so feel free to use that name on me as well. ro/eng btw .ᐟ.ᐟ
+# ⊹ ࣪ ˖ hi ! i'm jay, 19 years old and i go by she/her strictly. i am a vanny fictkin, so feel free to use that name on me as well. ro/eng .ᐟ.ᐟ
-⋮ ⌗ ┆ before you int please keep in mind i am hypersensitive and have audhd and ocd along with selective mutism , i may ignore you on purpose especially if i have a bad day but will eventually reach out when i'm okay again ! unless we're close or you're from party. be patient with me ok? ok. otherwise just dni, i bite.
+⋮ ⌗ ┆ before you int please keep in mind i am hypersensitive and have audhd and ocd along with selective mutism , i will ignore you on purpose especially if i have a bad day but will eventually reach out when i'm okay again ! unless we're close or you're from party. be patient with me ok? ok. otherwise just dni, i bite.

 # ୭ ˚. ᵎᵎˎˊ˗ copying my skins/screenshotting or taking inspo is strictly prohibited unless you ask nicely. otherwise @V3XXP will beat the shit out of you